Esconine/NightLight-Linux/README.md

 # NightLight-Linux
 A Proprietary Nightlight client for Dead by Daylight match stats tracking, custom icons and tools.

+> [!IMPORTANT]
-Works only on Arch and Arch-based distributions ‼️
+> Works only on Arch and Arch-based distributions

 ## Installation (Arch Linux)
+> [!NOTE]
-This method is still not working so follow the manual installation ‼️
+> This method is still not working so follow the manual installation

 Make sure you have an aur helper installed, if not so install it by running: